yunojuno/django-frozen-field/README.md

 `select_related` argument.
 This currently only supports one level of child object serialization, but could be extended in the future to support Django ORM `parent__child` style chaining of fields.

+The `select_properties` argument can be used to add model properties (e.g. methods decorated with `@property`) to the serialization.
+NB this currently does no casting of the value when deserialized (as it doesn't know what the type is), so if your property is a date, it will come back as a string (isoformat).
+This will be addressed in future with custom cast functions.

 ## How it works